 Departments selling goods or services on campus should price such services/items at a level marginally above their cost.
 Prices should be established to cover the cost of the item plus any identifiable overhead expenses and be calculated consistently.
 Prices should be charged uniformly to all customers and reviewed at least annually for appropriateness.

-Departments requesting supplies from Campus Supply should use the electronic requisition process in Oracle to complete the order.
+Departments requesting supplies from Campus Supply should use the FAMIS ordering process to complete the order.
 Billing will be made to the identified account after receipt of the goods from Campus Supply.
-See the requisition process in UNI e-Business Suite for instructions on how to complete a requisition and receive on it.
-Billing is done at the end of each month.

 Departments making sales to organizations or individuals, not paid with university funds, should consider the following when determining their sales procedures:

 - All sales conform to the University’s policy 9.26 Competition with Private Sector.

 - All sales must be recorded and reported in accordance with guidelines established by Cashiering, see Cash Handling Controls on Cashier web page.

 - All sales must be supported by either an invoice or a receipt, application or registration forms are acceptable invoices where appropriate.
 Departments are strongly encouraged to use the University/Foundation Cash Receipts Journal (log) and accompanying receipt to track sales and provide customers with receipts.

 - Determine if sale is subject to Iowa sales or use tax, and record in appropriate object code.